senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Create persistent volume

 :thinking: **Optional:**
-These steps for creating persistent volumes (PV) and Persistent Vlo
+These steps for creating Persistent Volumes (PV) and Persistent Volume Claims (PVC) for a demonstration environment.
+They are not sufficient for a production environment.
+If PVs and PVCs already exist, this step may be skipped.

 1. Create persistent volumes using
    [kubectl create](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#create).